 Robrady Design, Inc., our industrial design firm, provides detailed working drawings for injection molded parts to tool manufacturers in the US and abroad.
-The initial production capacity at SCCS is 80,000 product units per month, which can be increased by 50% with a four month lead time to undertake expansion of facilities.
+Similarly, our proprietary circuitry design is managed by the engineering firm of Sino Direct, Ltd. of Dallas, Texas and GuangZhou, P.R.
+China.
+Sino Direct, an international engineering and sourcing firm, designs and manufactures our product components and ships them to SCCS where the product components are assembled, packaged, warehoused and shipped.
+The initial production capacity at Shelby County Community Services is 80,000 product units per month, which can be increased by 50% with a four month lead time to undertake expansion of facilities.